May 8, 2026

 Trade Unions/Industrial Action

-The government has published guidance to help employers, unions, and workers prepare for the new provisions coming into force on 18 February 2026.
-They have also published a draft code of practice and a fact sheet.
+The government has published guidance to help employers, unions, and workers prepare for the new provisions which came into force on 18 February 2026.
+They have also published a fact sheet.

 Protection against dismissal for taking industrial action